Frequently Asked Questions

 How do I know the family is safe?

 Lifetime screens each and every adoptive family who is working with us.
 A licensed social worker will conduct a thorough home study evaluation and visit the adoptive family’s home.
 This evaluation includes a background check, medical evaluations, financial screening, and FBI screening.

 You can be assured that your baby will be raised within a loving and safe family environment.
 Lifetime doesn’t accept all adoptive parents that apply to our program.
 You will be able to speak personally to families, so that you can determine who you’d like to adopt and raise your child.

 What is the first step for me?

-You can start by calling us at 1-800-923-6784, seven days a week for more information.
+You can start by calling or texting us at 1-800-923-6784, seven days a week for more information.
 You can review the family profiles online and select the three families you feel you might want to speak to.
 We will be able to give you more details about these families and arrange for you to call them.

 All of our adoptive couples have toll-free numbers, allowing you to call them without charge.
 You might find one family that just stands out and you only want to speak to them.
 The choice is yours.
 Some of our families may be unavailable pending a match, so we encourage you to select more than one.

 We will send you some forms to fill out.
 You need to return them to us with proof of pregnancy.